working-group-two/wgtwo.com/blog/2022-11-21-snowcone/index.md

 />

-At this point you have to login to your AWS Console and navigate to the “Snow Family” Service where you should see a so-called JobID for a snowcone.
+At this point you have to login to your AWS Console and navigate to the “Snow Family” Service where you should see a so-called JobID for a Snowcone.
 The Snowcone Job Details will let you get your Unlock Code and the Manifest File, which are both needed to sign into the Snowcone device.

 <img